20 Raiders of Liez

 The guards they heard talking weren’t around.
 “Careful, now.
 We may run into someone as we cross the paths!”
 Josah warned them.

-They were all relieved when they reached one of the longboats and set the body box in the middle.
-“Cover up the crate with the old sail and go back home.
+They were all relieved when the team reached one of the longboats and set the body box in the middle.
+Josah pointed to the two crewmen.
+“Cover the crate with the old sail and go back home.
 Don’t wait for us.”

 One man jumped into the stern and grabbed an oar, as the three pushed the boat into the water.
 Josah expected to hear loud, scraping sounds.
-But the longboat slid into the water with little effort.
+But the longboat slid into the water with little effort, as the other man pulled himself into the vessel.
+One crate was on its way to Rona Island.

 Conall tapped Josah’s shoulder and signaled to return to the warehouse.
 They looked around, then hurried once they confirmed no one was in the area.
 Reaching the door first, the oldest Evermore slid it open.